 The Ancient Egyptians placed pieces or entire stalks (including panicles) of cane canary grass in their grave garlands.

-Around the same time, the Roman poet Publius Ovidius Naso described a shamanic transformation that was induced by a grass, possibly Phalaris.
+Around the same time, the Roman poet Publius Ovidius Naso described a shamanic transformation induced by grass, possibly Phalaris.

-Since then, psychonauts and closet shamans have been experimenting with the use of canary grass as an hallucinogen.
+Since then, psychonauts and closet shamans have been experimenting with canary grass as a hallucinogen.

 Constituents